lineality/project_areas_for_project_and_product_management/README.md

 2. Schedule: (Duration; Start date; Iteration Interval)
 - timelines that need to be short but are never articulated or planned for are unlikely to usually spontaneously match the needed short scale planning needs.
 - timelines that need to be long but are never articulated or planned for are unlikely to usually spontaneously match the needed long scale planning needs.
--- undiscussed timelines risk being indeterminate, fickle, and unpredictably changing for no apparent reason, raising the liability of churn and repeatedly returning to square one.
+- undiscussed timelines risk being indeterminate, fickle, and unpredictably changing for no apparent reason, raising the liability of churn and repeatedly returning to square one.
+- There are perception-skill elements to the problem-spaces of team-project-schedules including areas that may be similar to the general development of object permanence awareness.
+Both positive and negative long term items (such as long term goals and repeating long term error-loops) are highly challenging and elusive for most people and most methods of teaching.
+Both long term phenomena and their lexicon-taxonomy are critically important learning targets, including the often overlooked initial steps of simply being able to identify that they exist.
 - standard, common, errors: laxity about and absence of schedule fitness will increase the likelihood of standard, common, entirely predictable basic schedule problems, including:
 -- sequence errors: putting first steps such as planning, brainstorming and early-drafts at or towards the end of the timeline, and putting end-steps first
 -- not scheduling planning time